tkhamez/eve-api-php/docs/Api/IndustryApi.md

 Corporation mining observers

-Paginated list of all entities capable of observing and recording mining for a corporation  Requires one of the following EVE corporation role(s): Accountant
+Paginated list of all entities capable of observing and recording mining for a corporation

 ### Example